-The longer I’ve read, the more I’ve thought about the book, the greater has been the joy to explore, in wonderfully elaborate form, the ideal of good character, and similarly, though assuming like you to already possess, the values of honor, duty, or industry, integrity, self-control, and courage.
+The longer I’ve read, the more I’ve thought about the book, the greater has been the joy to explore, in wonderfully elaborate form, the ideal of good character, and similarly—though assuming, like you, to already possess—the values of honor and duty, and industry, integrity, self-control, and courage.

 I’ve generally felt relieved to see parts of my somewhat cracked image of fellow men restored.
 Smiles writes about a great number of great men and their most exemplary traits and customs, how they led their lives, and what they gave to their people.

 I’ve been worried, then, how much our societies have lost sight of character and values.
-Fueled by superficial education, unprincipled politics, dishonest media, manipulative advertising, structural competition, &c., when was the last time we heard, let alone thought about, indeed, character, but also honor, duty; industry, integrity, self-control, courage!
+Fueled by incomplete education, unprincipled politics, dishonest media, questionable advertising, structural competition, &c., when was the last time we heard, let alone thought about, indeed, character, but also honor, duty; industry, integrity, self-control, courage!

 These ideals, that we’re here dusting off with a book from 1871, are not old-fashioned.
 They’re not outdated.
 They’re not irrelevant.
-I’m at the bottom of the pit with so many of us, rounded up by meaningless distractions, easily tempted to grab for defenses to cover up weaknesses, but those ideas that Smiles shares, that must have influenced a great many great men in the past, are one extra guiding light, and a very welcome one at that.
+I’m at the bottom of the pit with so many of us, rounded up by meaningless distractions, easily tempted to grab for defenses, but those ideas that Smiles shares, that must have influenced a great many great men in the past, are one extra guiding light, and a very welcome one at that.

 As always there’s more and I’m sure to share again my own thoughts and observations.
-Which I say humbly, for you can tell that even studying the human condition there’s still plenty to discover.
+Which I say humbly, for you can tell by looking at the human condition that there’s still plenty to discover.
 Or to rediscover.
-As with character, and values.
+As with values, and character.

-I’m reading diligently and there’s certainly a wealth of noteworthy literature.
-I’m still figuring out whether and how to share the books I find most inspiring—I usually stay silent—but if you’re interested in such recommendations, a few months ago I wrote about half a dozen books I found most excellent until then.
+I’m reading diligently and there’s a wealth of noteworthy literature.
+I’m still figuring out whether and how to share the books I find most inspiring—I usually stay silent—but if you’re interested in such recommendations, a few months ago I wrote about half a dozen books I’ve found most excellent so far.